-States takes approximately as long as those in Italy and Britain, approximately half as long as that in France, and less than a third as long as that in Germany.
-The difference in time to market access is even greater when it comes to private insurers (covering the majority of the U.S. population), which often make reimbursement decisions within a few months after FDA approval. was 26.3 months in France, 30.8 months in Italy, and 15.3 months in the United States.
+States is similar to or shorter than that in the top four European markets (see figure).
+The public (CMS) process in the United States takes approximately as long as those in Italy and Britain, approximately half as long as that in France, and less than a third as long as that in Germany.
+The difference in time to market access is even greater when it comes to private insurers (covering the majority of the U.S. population), which often make reimbursement decisions within a few months after FDA approval.

+Italy, and the United States (see table).
+These case studies indicate that the average time to market access for these devices was 26.3 months in France, 30.8 months in Italy, and 15.3 months in the United States.